kubernetes/community/archive/sig-configuration/README.md

 This group is for discussion about application configuration and deployment in Kubernetes.
-We use the label `area/app-config-deployment` to tag related issues and pull requests on Github.
+We use the label `area/app-config-deployment` to tag related issues and pull requests on GitHub.

 For Kubernetes cluster configuration and deployment, see [SIG-Cluster-Ops](SIG-Cluster-Ops).